-- 9.1 Heat of ignition: the product of time to ignition and incident flux 50 mm from the hot end of the specimen. - 9.2 Heat of sustained burning: the product of time for flame front arrival at each 50 mm interval along the specimen and the calibrated flux level corresponding to the station or position involved.
-An average value of this characteristic for the group of flame front positions observed following the initial ignition transient should also be secured. - 9.3 Critical flux at extinguishment: the flux level, determined during calibration, at the location at which burning ceases at the centreline of the specimen. - 9.4 Heat release of the specimen: Both a heat release-time curve and the area under this curve representing, on the basis of the calibration method used, the heat release of the specimen under the conditions of test.
-The data should be corrected for the non-linearity of the stack calibration curve. - 9.5 Limitations on data from horizontal specimens: during tests of specimens in the horizontal position it is not practical to measure heat release by the method described in this test.
-As a result, data called for in 9.4 are not required. - 10 Classification
+- 9.1 Heat for ignition: as defined in 3.5 - 9.2 Heat for sustained burning: a list of the values of this characteristic as defined in paragraph 3.7 and an average of these values for stations of 150 mm through the last station permitted by the definition. - 9.3 Critical flux at extinguishment: a list of the values of this characteristic for the specimens tested and the average of these values. - 9.4 Heat release of the specimen: Both a heat release-time curve and the area under this curve representing, on the basis of the calibration method used, the heat release of the specimen under the conditions of test.
+The data should be corrected for the non-linearity of the stack calibration curve as well as for the starting transient. - 9.5 Limitations on data from horizontal specimens: during tests of specimens in the horizontal position it is not practical to measure heat release by the method described in this test.
+As a result, data called for in 9.4 are not required.

-11 Test report
+- Classification - 11 Test report